-We are now listed with the following bookstores and library systems:
+We are now listed with the following bookstores and library systems in:

-Australia, Bahamas, Barbados, Belize, Bermuda, Brazil, British Virgin Islands, Canada, China, Ethiopia, Fiji, France, Germany, Ghana, Guinea, Guyana, India, Italy, Jamaica, Japan, Kenya, Namibia, Netherlands, New Zealand, Panama, Scotland, South Africa, South Korea, Spain, Taiwan, Trinidad and Tobago, Uganda (Pending), United Kingdom, United States including the U.S. Virgin Islands, Wales.
+Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, Brazil, British Virgin Islands, Canada, China, Congo, Denmark, Dominica, Ethiopia, Fiji, France, Germany, Ghana, Guinea, Guyana, India, Italy, Jamaica, Japan, Kenya, Namibia, Netherlands, New Zealand, Panama, Philippines, Scotland, St. Lucia, St. Kitts, St. Maarten, Sierra Leone, South Africa, South Korea, Spain, Switzerland, Taiwan, Trinidad and Tobago, Uganda, United Kingdom, United States including the U.S. Virgin Islands, Wales, Zambia, Zimbabwe.

 You can find this book in: